psgonza/bynario_posts/2015-07-16-cleaning-up-my-feedly-subscriptions.markdown

 slug: 2015-07-16-cleaning-up-my-feedly-subscriptions
 tag: python, rss, scripts
 category: posts
-status: draft

 (I wrote this post in my way back to the old continent...
-According to the map, we were flying above [Jarenga river](https://en.wikipedia.org/wiki/Yarenga_River), in the mother Russia)
+According to the map, we were flying over [Jarenga river](https://en.wikipedia.org/wiki/Yarenga_River), in the mother Russia)

-I don't know about you, but I have been using RSS clients since, well, foverer I would say...
+I don't know you, but I have been using RSS clients since, well, foverer I'd say...
 First [Akregator](https://www.kde.org/applications/internet/akregator/) in KDE, then Google Reader (I still wonder why Google had to shut it down) and finally, as most of the people did, I moved to [Feedly](http://feedly.com), and I am pretty happy with it, no complains at all.

 A few days ago I was taking a look at my RSS subscriptions and there were more than 400 websites that I have been adding during all these years, so I deciced to clean it up a little bit using Python.